daydreamersjp/DataScienceTechInstitute/Hadoop-MapReduce-Spark/readme.md

 <br>

-Running MapReduce tasks or Hive tasks will not necessary end successfully in the end, and in case of failure the task will remain as a zombie runtime and cause negative impact to the future tasks.
+Running MapReduce tasks or Hive tasks will not necessarily end successfully.
+In case of failure the task will remain as a zombie runtime and cause negative impact to the future tasks.
 To avoid, it is recommended to kill unnecessary tasks periodically.

 To kill application tasks, first run: